mmistakes/minimal-mistakes/_drafts/zio-kafka.md

       ZTransducer.foldLeft[Offset, OffsetBatch](OffsetBatch.empty)(_ merge _)
 ```

-Broadly, the transducer merges the input offsets, where the `merge` function implements the classic _max_ function.
+Broadly, the transducer merges the input offsets, where the `merge` function implements the classic _max_ function in this case.

-So, committing the offset of a `Chunk` our Kafka messages is equal to apply the above transducer to the `offset` value of each message in the stream:
+So, after the application of the `offsetBatches` transducer, each chunk of messages is mapped into a chunk containing only one element, which is their maximum offset:

 ```scala
 matchesStreams